objcio/articles/2014-08-11-bad-testing-practices.md

 test.

 Today:
-Your class, Car, has one constructor.
+Your class, `Car`, has one constructor.
-You test that, once a Car is constructed, its engine is not nil (because you know that the constructor creates a new Engine and assigns it to the variable `_engine`).
+You test that, once a `Car` is constructed, its `Engine` is not nil (because you know that the constructor creates a new `Engine` and assigns it to the variable `_engine`).

 Tomorrow:
-The class Engine turns out to be costly to construct, so you decide to lazily initialize it the first time that the getter of Engine is called.
+The class `Engine` turns out to be costly to construct, so you decide to lazily initialize it the first time that the getter of `Engine` is called.
 (This is a totally fine thing to do.)
-Your test for the constructor of the Car class breaks because, upon construction, Car no longer has an Engine, even though the Car will work perfectly.
+Your test for the constructor of the `Car` class breaks because, upon construction, `Car` no longer has an `Engine`, even though the `Car` will work perfectly.
-Another option is that your test does not fail because testing that the car has an Engine triggers the lazy load initialization of the Engine.
+Another option is that your test does not fail because testing that `Car` has an `Engine` triggers the lazy load initialization of the `Engine`.
 So my question is: What are you testing again?

 What To Do: